nats-io/nats.deno/README.md

 - `credsAuthenticator(creds: Uint8Array): Authenticator`

 The first two options provide the ability to specify functions that return the desired value.
-This enables dynamic environment such as a browser where values accessed by fetching a value from a cookie.
+This enables dynamic environments such as a browser where values accessed by fetching a value from a cookie.